juberroc/OIM7502_midterm/README.md

 Afterwards, the user can import the library whenever it is needed by running the following lines of code:

-1. From selenium import web driver
+1. from selenium import web driver
+2. from selenium.webdriver.common.keys import Keys
+3. from selenium.webdriver.common.by import By
-2. driver = webdriver.Chrome() (Users can change the browser code to whichever they typically use).
+4. driver = webdriver.Chrome() (Users can change the browser code to whichever they typically use).

 In some cases, it is necessary to add the path to the web driver file inside the parenthesis for the code above to work properly.